 Both Paye and Repaye is an income-driven repayment program.
 Just the main difference which separates both of them from each other is that Paye depends only on federal loans, and repaye is most associated with private loans.
 The income Driven Repayment plan helps the person to repay the principal amount by capping 10% of his discretionary income of the person, and it increases with the increase in income and the family size.

-In Paye the amount is forgiven after 20 years of payment, whereas the Repaye the amount is made into monthly payment and it increase or decrease according to the rise or fall in the income.
+In Paye, the amount is forgiven after 20 years of payment, whereas the Repaye the amount is made into a monthly fee, and it increases or decreases according to the rise or fall in the income.

 Table of content